Push notifications are your greatest source of power when it comes to communicating effectively with your clients.

 Include an image

 We know a picture is worth a thousand words and this is super helpful when space is limited.
-Try adding an image to your push notification to offer a preview of what they'll find in the app, or to capture attention and increase engagement.
+Try adding an image to your push notification to offer a preview of what they'll find, or to capture attention and increase engagement.

 Send relevant information